Coxa’s antimicrobial ward is the future of hospital facilities

 The efficacy of antimicrobial silver and copper surfaces has been widely demonstrated.
 Research results on the effects on morbidity have also been obtained in recent years.

-In 2013, a 21-month study of 16 rooms in intensive care units at three hospitals in the United States showed that patients in intensive care rooms with essential contact surfaces coated with antimicrobial copper experienced 58 percent fewer hospital acquired infections than patients in control rooms.
+In 2013, a 21 month study of 16 rooms in intensive care units at three hospitals in the United States showed that patients in intensive care rooms with essential contact surfaces coated with antimicrobial copper experienced 58 percent fewer hospital acquired infections than patients in control rooms.

-In 2018, the efficacy and impact of antimicrobial surfaces were studied at Taatila School in Lieto, “Case Study: Antimicrobial vs. Non-antimicrobial Class Room” furbished by ISKU.
-In Anni Hyvönen’s living lab case study on antimicrobial surfaces for the laboratory analysis department of Metropolia University of Applied Sciences, all furniture and contact surfaces in one class were changed to antimicrobial.
+In 2018, the efficacy and impact of antimicrobial surfaces were studied at Taatila School in Lieto in the Case Study Antimicrobial vs. Non antimicrobial Class Room furnished by ISKU.
+In Anni Hyvonens living lab case study on antimicrobial surfaces for the laboratory analysis department of Metropolia University of Applied Sciences, all furniture and contact surfaces in one class were changed to antimicrobial.

-“Pupils who studied in the antimicrobial class had 52 per cent fewer short-term absences during the 113 school days studied than in the comparison class.
-Prior to the comparison, long-term sick leaves and accidents were extracted from the statistics”, says Soljamo, who supervised the study.
+Pupils who studied in the antimicrobial class had 52 percent fewer short term absences during the 113 school days studied than in the comparison class.
+Prior to the comparison, long term sick leaves and accidents were removed from the statistics.

 Read more about ISKU+ Antimicrobial technology.